 If you look at the example with two circles, and just assume for a moment that one axis is weight, the other axis is height, what do the points in outer circle have common with each other?
 Outer circle contains both the tallest and the shortest person as well as heaviest and lightest.
 The members of outer circle don’t share any common attributes.
 One can say the same about the 3 spirals.
 In neither of these cases visually detected groupings are similar.

 If one is looking to discover such patterns, k-means is not the right method.
-Patterns like this could be seen on maps (events following along a river or a road) or in image processing etc. and would require algorithms that are significantly slower than k-means that typically look at pairwise distances between points searching for continuity, dense areas vs. sparse areas etc. It is highly unlikely that your business data will look anything like these.
-If it does, it has potential for an M. Night Shyamalan movie.
-Spoiler: Aliens are not trying to communicate with the analysts.
-It is the database admin trying to be funny.
+Patterns like this could be seen on maps (events following along a river or a road) or in image processing etc. and would require algorithms that are significantly slower than k-means that typically look at pairwise distances between points searching for continuity, dense areas vs. sparse areas etc. It is extremely unlikely that your business data will look anything like these.

 When the goal is finding groups that share similar properties, k-means often does a good job of detecting them even if the areas have very different densities as shown in the example below as long as there is sufficient data.